traveler0027/Naming-Contest/README.md

 The guide to help set up the environment is at: https://jscomplete.com/learn/1rd-reactful

 To keep everything updated.
-Copy package.json file from: https://github.com/jscomplete/learn-fullstack-javascript/tree/v2.4-begin
+Copy 'package.json' file from: https://github.com/jscomplete/learn-fullstack-javascript/tree/v2.4-begin

+Also, install EJS with:
+npm install -S ejs